jlpteaching/gem5-assignment-template/assignments/virtual-memory/questions.md

 1. What is the TLB miss rate for each workload?

-2. What is the average page walk latency for each workload?
+2. What is the average page walk latency for each workload, i.e., what is the the AMAT of a TLB miss?

 3. What percentage of execution time is spent handling TLB misses?
 (Hint: compare the performance of SE mode and FS mode to get an approximation of the time spent handling TLB misses.)